tpage000/node-express-pgp-many-to-many/README.md

 ## CONSTRAINTS

-Cascade delete relationship if a book or tag is deleted.
-Prevent adding relationships for books or tags that don't exist.
-Prevent duplicate entries for a relationship.

-If a tag or book is deleted (if one side of the relationship disappears), the entire relationship will be removed from the join table:
+If a tag or book is deleted (if one side of the relationship disappears), the entire relationship should be removed from the join table:

 ![](https://i.imgur.com/u0SNzPC.png)

 Note that if the REFERENCES constraint is not added, getting a book or a tag will work as usual without errors even if a related book or tag no longer exists.
 The non-existent book or tag is just not included in the output.
 However, the join table will be polluted with useless rows.
-Using REFERENCES will prevent alterations.
-ON DELETE CASCADE will remove useless rows.
+Using REFERENCES will prevent the deletion of books or tags if they are represented in the join table.
+ON DELETE CASCADE will allow deletion of books and tags by removing useless rows from the join table.

 REFERENCES also prevents directly adding a row to the join table that relates a non-existent book or tag: